jason102/jasons-chat-app/README.md

 1. Clone the project.
 2. Install dependencies by simply running `yarn`.
-3. Create a new Google Firebase project: [https://console.firebase.google.com/](https://console.firebase.google.com/).
+3. Create a new Web Google Firebase project: [https://console.firebase.google.com/](https://console.firebase.google.com/).
+4. Create and enable both the `Firestore Database` and `Realtime Database`.
-4. Go to the new Firebase project's settings and scroll down to find the `firebaseConfig` sample JS code with all the API key/config data.
+5. Under the Firebase project's settings, and scroll down to find the `firebaseConfig` sample JS code with all the API key/config data.
 Looks like this:

 ```
 const firebaseConfig = {